Connect with us

 The Sh6.2 billion facility will offer a floor space of 50,000 square metres in three units.

-Updated
+Updated on

 modern warehouse.

-A modern warehouse.
-Kenya’s Grade-A warehousing still in its infancy stage.
+Kenya’s Grade-A warehousing is still in its infancy stage.
 PHOTO | FILE

-Africa Logistics Properties (ALP) has begun construction of a modern grade-A logistics and distribution warehouse complex in Kiambu County, as the company seeks to meet the rising demand for high quality storage facilities from global logistic firms venturing into Kenya.
+Africa Logistics Properties (ALP) has begun construction of a modern grade-A logistics and distribution warehouse complex in Kiambu County, as the company seeks to meet the rising demand for high-quality storage facilities from global logistic firms venturing into Kenya.

 The Sh6.2 billion facility, which is located in the Tatu Industrial Park in Ruiru – 24 kilometres from Nairobi, will offer a floor space of 50,000 square metres in three units – making it the largest grade-A warehouse in the country.

-“Our distribution and logistics centre at Tatu Industrial Park offers international standard modern facilities for the rental market, and we plan on rolling out similar world-class developments across key African capital cities,” ALP chief executive Toby Selman said during the project’s ground breaking ceremony last month.
+“Our distribution and logistics centre at Tatu Industrial Park offers international standard modern facilities for the rental market, and we plan on rolling out similar world-class developments across key African capital cities,” ALP chief executive Toby Selman said during the project’s groundbreaking ceremony last month.

 “Our vision is to fundamentally improve supply chain infrastructure across Africa and disrupt the current status quo of poor quality ‘go down’ warehousing,” he added.